DataBiosphere/data-explorer-indexers/bigquery/README.md

 - In another window, run `DATASET_CONFIG_DIR=dataset_config/<my dataset> docker-compose up --build indexer`
 - Then if you want to run Data Explorer UI, don't include `elasticsearch` in `docker-compose up`: `docker-compose up --build -t 0 nginx_proxy ui apise kibana`

+### Authenticating as a different user

+To see which Google account you are authenticated to GCP as, run `gcloud auth list`.
+If you need to run the indexer as a different account (eg because the other account has BigQuery access), run `gcloud auth application-default login` and select the other account.